Lehigh Mountain Hawks: Basketball

 Lehigh is also competitive in men's and women's basketball.
 Both teams play in Stabler Arena.
 The men's and women's teams both won the Patriot League championship in 2010.
 The Men's team went on to the NCAA Tournament, losing in the first round to top-ranked University of Kansas.

 The Mountain Hawks men's basketball team is best known for its first-round game in the 2012 NCAA Men's Division I Basketball Tournament as a #15 seed on March 16, 2012 against the #2 seed Duke Blue Devils.
-Despite being a heavy underdog, thanks to CJ McCollum's 30-point heroics, the Mountain Hawks pulled off the stunning upset, defeating the Blue Devils 75–70 and making it only the sixth time that a 15th seed has defeated a 2nd seed.
+Despite being a heavy underdog, due in large part to future NBA player CJ McCollum's 30-point game, the Mountain Hawks defeated Duke 75–70 making it only the sixth time that a 15th seed has defeated a 2nd seed.